PatrickJS/cli-book/chapter-one/chapter-one.md

 Every operating system has something similar.
 In Ubuntu, you can search for "terminal" to find its terminal.
 Other linux distributions have something similar.

-##The prompt
+## The Prompt

 Just like I promised, you are now in front of a black, text-based, computer program.
 The terminal has several different parts and understanding the vocabulary will go a long way to successfully creating your own tools.

 First is the `prompt`.
-When your computer is ready for you to give it a command, it will displa a `prompt`.
+When your computer is ready for you to give it a command, it will display a `prompt`.
 The prompt will look something like this:

 	PHLMLAMEAD:~/code$ _

 The first thing on this line is my username.
-Next is a colon which serves as a seperator.
+Next is a colon which serves as a separator.
 Following that is something called the `current working directory`.
 Whenever you are in the terminal, you are always inside of a specific folder.
 This may be your user directory or your documents folder.
 Either way, at any point in time you have a current working directory.
 This is followed by a dollar sign.

 Everything after the dollar sign is the command you are going to run.
 You can type and edit your command, and when you hit enter your computer will attempt to run it.